Paragon empowers your foundation or DAF to give directly to the foreign grantees of your choice with peace of mind.

 A comprehensive service.

-3. Meet specific foreign country requirements affecting the grantmaker and grantee.
+3. Meeting foreign country requirements affecting the grantmaker and grantee.

-International grantmaking is our expertise.
-We provide remarkable service, tailored to your needs.
-Our comprehensive solutions, our in-depth knowledge of the requirements, and our team's extensive cross-cultural experience have gained us the trust of many of the largest foundations and donor advised funds in the United States.
+Our personalized, high-touch approach to working with our clients means we take care of you.
+Our team’s in-depth knowledge of due diligence and vetting requirements, responsiveness, and extensive cross-cultural experience have gained us the trust of many of the largest foundations and DAFs in the United States.

-In addition to the Equivalency Determination certificate, Equivalency Determination PLUS includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
+In addition to the Equivalency Determination letter, Equivalency Determination PLUS includes watch list screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
 We manage all communications with the foreign grantee, review the grant agreement (as appropriate), secure grantee signatures, obtain international wire transfer information, and confirm receipt of funds.

 Our service includes pre-screening for any red flags, reducing the chance that you will pay for an Equivalency Determination that is unsuccessful.
 There is no membership fee.

-In addition to required Expenditure Responsibility steps, Expenditure Responsibility PLUS includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
+In addition to required Expenditure Responsibility steps, Expenditure Responsibility PLUS includes watch list screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
 We manage all communications with the foreign grantee, review required documents, secure grantee signatures, obtain international wire transfer information, and confirm receipt of funds.

-When making international grants, it is important to adopt specific practices that lessen the risk of diversion of charitable funds by terrorist organizations and their support networks.
-Grantmakers that fail to take appropriate steps can face significant penalties if funds are diverted and OFAC regulations are violated.
+When making international grants or payments, it is important to adopt specific practices that lessen the risk of diversion of charitable funds by terrorist organizations and their support networks.
+Grantmakers that fail to take appropriate steps can face significant penalties if funds are diverted and counterterrorism regulations are violated.

-Paragon's anti-terrorist financing screening service assists your grantmaking public charity, private foundation, or DAF in complying with U.S. laws, statutes, and regulations related to combating terrorist financing.
+Paragon's anti-terrorist financing screening service, which encompasses watch list screening and related steps, assists your grantmaking public charity, private foundation, or DAF in complying with U.S. laws, statutes, and regulations related to combating terrorist financing.

 Paragon's Equivalency Determination PLUS, Expenditure Responsibility PLUS, and Government Entity PLUS services include verifying compliance with foreign country requirements.
 Some countries, for example, require that a grantee obtain special registration, or secure specific information about the grantmaker prior to receiving foreign funding.
 Not meeting such requirements, where they exist, could put a grantee’s staff or operations at risk, or result in grant funds being sequestered by a foreign government.